 The image most widely associated with OCD, or obsessive-compulsive disorder, is the person who compulsively washes his hands or avoids touching others because he is afraid of germs.
 What is less well-known is the person who avoids touching others because he is worried it might be sexually inappropriate.
 But this can also be a symptom of OCD.

-In fact “sexual obsessions,” as they are called, are little understood component of OCD not uncommon in teenagers and even children, notes Jerry Bubrick, an expert on OCD and the director of the Child Mind Institute’s Anxiety Disorders Center.
+In fact “sexual obsessions,” as they are called, are little understood component of OCD not uncommon in teenagers and even children, notes Jerry Bubrick, an expert on OCD and a clinical psychologist at the Child Mind Institute.
 And they are particularly isolating for the kids who have them because they are ashamed to be having sexual thoughts they find troubling.

 Kinds of sexual obsessions